jghoshh/virtuo/README.md

-# Virtuo - a Habit Tracker built using Golang and MongoDB
+# Virtuo - a habit tracker built using Golang and MongoDB